Quantum Altermagnetic Instability in Disordered Metals: Discussion

-To finish, we wanted to comment that the presence of altermagnetic order parameter does not modify the localization properties of the system in presence of spin-orbit coupling \cite{virtanen22,Hijano2024}, so the localization properties follow standard routes\cite{Altshuler81,Finkelstein84,kirkpatrick00}.
-This implies that the diffusive dressing of the Coulomb interaction is the same as in the isotropic systems (the charge diffuson remains the same), leading to localization, $D\to 0$\cite{zeng25}.
-This metal-insulator transition has been observed in disordered ultrathin samples of $\text{Ru}\text{O}_2$, originally proposed as a AM candidate\cite{Osofsky16}.
-Since the effective coupling constant $g=U/\pi^2D$, scales inversely with the diffusion coefficient $D$, close to the transition it blows up, implying that the system flows to the strong coupling regime of the phase diagram in Fig.(\ref{fig:threepanels}) while the system becomes insulating in the AM phase at distances larger than the localization length.
+Finally, we comment that the presence of the altermagnetic order parameter does not modify the localization properties of the system in the presence of spin--orbit coupling\cite{virtanen22,Hijano2024}, so the localization behavior follows standard routes\cite{Altshuler81,Finkelstein84,kirkpatrick00}.
+This implies that the diffusive dressing of the Coulomb interaction is the same as in the isotropic systems (the charge diffuson remains the same), leading to localization, $D\to 0$\cite{zeng25,li25}.
+It is important to stress that the magnetic instabilities predate the metal--insulator transition\cite{kirkpatrick00,Nayak2003}.
+This metal--insulator transition has been observed in disordered ultrathin samples of $\text{Ru}\text{O}_2$, originally proposed as an AM candidate\cite{Osofsky16}.
+Since the effective coupling constant $g=U/\pi^2D$ scales inversely with the diffusion coefficient $D$, close to the transition it blows up, implying that the system flows to the strong coupling regime of the phase diagram in Fig.~\ref{fig:threepanels} while the system becomes metallic in the AM phase at distances shorter than the localization length.